GeeekyBoy/mango/CONTRIBUTING.md

 #### Scope

 Scope is optional.
 It can be anything specifying the place of the commit change.
-A common use case is when commiting a change in the README file where the commit message would be `docs(readme): <subject> 📝`.
+A common use case is when committing a change in the README file where the commit message would be `docs(readme): <subject> 📝`.

 #### Subject